louiseivan/louiseivan/README.md

 - I track everything I want to improve: growth, burn, training, sleep.
 If it isn't logged, it didn't happen.
 - I built my own fitness and protocol tracker because the apps out there couldn't keep up with what I wanted to log.
 - I paint and sketch.
 Arts, technology, and community are the three things that kept showing up everywhere I lived, and Ryder is where they overlap.
-- One carry-on, one packing list, zero decisions.
+- One carry-on (this is a lie I always overpack haha), one packing list, zero decisions.

 ### Repos, I worked on